Playing is a rite of passage for any child. Read on for some easy, inexpensive play areas you can create in your home to help inspire them.

-Go for a walk in the park, or at least around your neighborhood, and collect some blades of grass, pinecones, leaves, branches and sticks, and whatever else catches your child’s eye and take it all home to create something.
+Go for a walk in the park, or at least around your neighborhood, and collect some blades of grass, pinecones, leaves, branches and sticks, and whatever else catches your child’s eye.
+Take it all home to create something.
 Display their masterpiece on your mantle or a shelf to add a seasonal, earthy feel to any room.

 6. A busy box

 This is a great play area idea for small areas in your home where you can’t spare any room.
-This can also be utilized if your child spends a lot of time at other people’s houses, as you can store it easily or they can take it with them.
+This can also be utilized if your child spends a lot of time at other people’s houses.
+You can store it easily or they can take it with them.
 Get a medium size storage tub and fill it with a bunch of items they can use creatively, and in a different way every time.

-Some ideas include blocks for stacking or spelling, paper and crayons, leftover fabric swatches of different textures, empty spools, puppets, beads, pipe cleaners, play doh – whatever you have around the house that your child may like.
+Some ideas include blocks for stacking or spelling, paper and crayons, leftover fabric swatches, puppets, beads, pipe cleaners, play doh – whatever you have around the house that your child may like.

 A word on safety

 And where there’s kids – there will be falls!
 Consider adding a rubber floor to your children’s common play areas.
-Rubber floors are a great investment to almost any room because they are durable, easy to clean, slip-resistant, and most importantly, will ease the impact of any hard falls involving both your child and their toys.
+Rubber floors are a great investment to almost any room because they are durable, easy to clean and slip-resistant.
+Most importantly they will ease the impact of any hard falls involving both your child and their toys.